Israel–Morocco normalization agreement

 The Israel–Morocco normalization agreement is an agreement announced by the United States government on December 10, 2020, in which Israel and Morocco agreed to begin normalizing relations.
-On December 22, 2020, a joint declaration was signed pledging to begin direct flight, promote economic cooperation, reopen liaison offices and establish full diplomatic relations between the two countries.
+On December 22, 2020, a joint declaration was signed pledging to begin direct flights, promote economic cooperation, reopen liaison offices and establish full diplomatic relations between the two countries.

 The agreement followed Bahrain, the United Arab Emirates, and Sudan also signing normalization agreements with Israel in September and October 2020.
 Along with Egypt and Jordan, Morocco became the sixth Arab League country to normalize ties with Israel.
 As part of the agreement, the United States agreed to recognize Morocco's annexation of Western Sahara while urging the parties to "negotiate a mutually acceptable solution" using Morocco's autonomy plan as the only framework.